Meridian Logo White 480x107

 • Who supports audits, documentation reviews, and compliance requests?

-• What can be provided to security and acquisition stakeholders during evaluation?
+• What can be provided to IT, security, program, and acquisition stakeholders during evaluation?

 The most common issues are unclear scope, late alignment across internal teams, vague shared-responsibility expectations, and incomplete or hard-to-access documentation.
 FedRAMP 20x’s move toward more accessible authorization data is meant to help address some of that friction, but buyers still need vendor clarity early.